codeforamerica/oracle-connection-tester/README.md

 `oracle_database` is the name of the database on the server.

-`oracle_username` and `oracle_password` are the credentials we will use to authenticate with the SQL database.
+`oracle_username` and `oracle_password` are the credentials we will use to authenticate with the database.